tuoreste/gun_detector_ai_model/readme.md

 # YOLOv8 Object Detection Training Script

+## Introduction

+This project aims to develop an advanced AI model for real-time gun detection in images captured from surveillance cameras.
+The broader vision is to enhance public safety by enabling automated systems to scan images for firearms and promptly alert security personnel, especially during high-profile events or gatherings where public figures are present and the risk of crime is elevated.
+By leveraging state-of-the-art object detection techniques, this solution seeks to provide reliable, fast, and accurate detection to help prevent incidents and improve response times in critical situations.

-This project provides a flexible and modular Python script to train YOLOv8 models on custom object detection datasets.
+This repository provides a flexible and modular Python script to train YOLOv8 models on custom object detection datasets.
 It supports training, validation, testing, and exporting models in multiple formats (ONNX, TorchScript, CoreML, TFLite).

 ## Features
 - Train YOLOv8 models from scratch or fine-tune pretrained weights